OmniCloudOrg/OmniOrchestrator/src/api/PlannedRoutes.md

-# Planned routes for OmniOrchestrator
+# Planned Routes for OmniOrchestrator

 The goal of this document is to outline the kinds of data we need to be able to fetch on each page, and secion of the dashboard from the API.